nbetts/my-notes/README.md

 ## To do

 - note saved indicator
-- realtime listener on notes
 - delete note button
 - help info alert
 - adjust sidebar styling to have max width
-- move firestore function calls to functions to allow for server side validation
+- firestore validation
-- server side validation (in functions)
-- client side validation
-- add documentation for deploying functions and app
+- add documentation for deploying app
 - split sidebar into multiple components for more efficient rendering
 - last modified dates in sidebar should update every 5 seconds
 - analyse build size to see what imports can be removed